Jumbled reaction on Wall Street following weak jobs report

 NEW YORK (AP) — U.S. stocks are mixed in jumbled trading on Friday after a weak jobs report raised questions about the Federal Reserve’s timeline to pare back its immense support for markets.

 The U.S. jobs report is usually the most anticipated piece of economic data each month on Wall Street, and the immediate reaction to its release was a confused one.
-U.S. stock futures moved up, down and back again, as did Treasury yields.
+U.S. stocks moved up, down and back again, as did Treasury yields.

-But Friday’s jobs report showed that employers added just 194,000 jobs last month, short of the 479,000 that economists expected.
-Many investors still expect the Fed to stick to its timetable, but the numbers were weak enough to at least raise the question about whether it may wait longer to taper its bond purchases or to eventually raise short-term rates.
+But Friday’s jobs report showed that employers added just 194,000 jobs last month, well short of the 479,000 that economists expected.
+Many investors still expect the Fed to stick to its timetable, but the numbers were weak enough to at least raise questions about whether it may wait longer to taper its bond purchases or to eventually raise short-term rates.

 Underneath the surface, the numbers don’t offer much more clarity.
-The unemployment rate ticked down to 4.8% from 5.1%, and average wages rose a bit faster from August than expected, while 610,000 jobs were lost in production and transportation.
+The unemployment rate ticked down to 4.8% from 5.1%, and the government revised past months’ hiring numbers higher.
+But last month’s hiring was still the weakest since December 2020.
+Average wages also rose a bit faster from August than expected, which helps workers but adds to worries about inflation.

-That last point suggests to Jack Ablin, chief investment officer at Cresset Capital , that dysfunction in the world’s supply chains isn’t improving.
-Such supply issues have helped to send prices for all kinds of things jumping, from automobiles to food, with inflation rates at their highest level in more than a decade.
+Inflation has climbed to its highest level in at least a decade, in part because of snarled supply chains as the global economy reboots from its pandemic-caused shutdown.

+Rising energy prices have also contributed to inflation, and benchmark U.S. crude for delivery in November topped $80 per barrel early Friday.
+That’s the highest the front-month contract for U.S. oil has been since 2014.

+The rest of the market was more mixed.
+The S&P 500 was nearly evenly split between stocks rising and falling, with health care companies among the worst off.

-Friday’s choppy trading extends an already volatile run since the S&P 500 set its last record high on Sept.
-2. Worries about the Fed’s pulling back on its support for the market have combined with concerns about high inflation and political turmoil in Washington, D.C.
+Friday’s choppy trading extends an already volatile run since the S&P 500 set its record high on Sept.
+2. A swift rise in interest rates and the prospect of less support from the Fed have forced investors to reassess whether stock prices have grown too expensive.
+The worries about higher interest rates have also combined with political turmoil in Washington, D.C.

+The S&P 500 had four straight days through Tuesday where it alternated between a gain of 1% and a loss of 1%.
+In recent days, the market has been more stable amid relief that Congress looks like it will at least delay a disastrous default on the U.S. federal debt.

+The S&P 500 is still on track for a gain of 1.1% this week, which would roughly halve its loss from the prior week.

 AP Business Writer Joe McDonald contributed.